longlonger2022/Disk-Squeezer/README.md

 - Added the "About" option.

 ### Disk-Squeezer 2.0-Alpha
-- It has a GUI interface
+- It has a GUI interface.
+- It is very unstable, many functions cannot be used.
+- It is not fully completed, so it is not recommended to use it.

 ### Disk-Squeezer 1.4
 - Added command mode.